 Well, let me give you the data.

 First, we had S.A.M. take all the stock market data in 2023 and comb through it looking back for TPS trade setups.

+To show the maximum profit potential with this tool, we calculated these examples in our backtest by getting in when the squeeze was first spotted and out when the trade hit it's peak.

 In total, our data shows that S.A.M. would have found 1345 bullish stock and options trades.

-And 1,068 saw a rise in the stock
+And 1,068 of them saw the stock surge... s

 The average setup lasted just 10 days.